Strong winds in Catalonia injure 18 and cause over 1,000 incidents

 The measure came after Civil Protection issued a VENTCAT wind alert for Barcelona and the surrounding area.

-According to the meteorological service, wind gusts could exceed 70 km/h throughout the day.
+According to the meteorological service, wind gusts in the Catalan capital exceeded 70 km/h throughout the day.

-When outdoors, stay clear of cornices, walls, and trees, and take extra caution around buildings in poor condition or under construction, looking out for scaffolding or cranes.
+When outdoors, the city council recommended staying clear of cornices, walls, and trees, and taking extra caution around buildings in poor condition or under construction, looking out for scaffolding or cranes.